-The University of Virginia School Turnaround Specialist Program's constantly evolving curriculum is developed primarily by leading educators in business and school turnaround from the Darden School of Business, which consistently ranks as #1 or #2 in the world in executive education (according to Fortune and Forbes); the Curry School of Education, which consistently ranks as one of the top 20 graduate schools of education in the country; and from other leading organizations in school turnaround such as Mass Insight and Public Impact.
+The University of Virginia School Turnaround Program's constantly evolving curriculum is developed primarily by leading educators in business and school turnaround from the Darden School of Business, which consistently ranks as #1 or #2 in the world in executive education (according to Fortune and Forbes); the Curry School of Education, which consistently ranks as one of the top 20 graduate schools of education in the country; and from other leading organizations in school turnaround such as Uncommon Schools and Public Impact.

-Unlike typical instruction for education leaders, the University of Virginia School Turnaround Specialist Program does not prescribe a rigid set of actions.
+Unlike typical instruction for education leaders, the University of Virginia School Turnaround Program does not prescribe a rigid set of actions.
 Instead, the program focuses on practices and processes that will help build the internal capacity necessary to not only initiate change, but to sustain success.
-Accordingly, the University of Virginia School Turnaround Specialist Program curriculum focuses on:
+Our curriculum focuses on:

-- Understanding the school turnaround context and the fundamentals of successful turnarounds
+- Understanding the fundamentals of successful turnarounds and organizational change initiatives

 - Developing and communicating a vision that includes the need for urgent change